Dodge City Walking Tour

 Originally built in 1896, the Dodge City Station is a striking Richardsonian Romanesque building that is undoubtedly one of the finer structures in the city.
 It was built by the Atchison, Topeka, and Santa Fe Railway (AT&SF).
 Architect James C. Holland designed it.
 Today it serves as an Amtrak station for the Southwest Chief train as well as a theater.
 Cultural, recreational and social events are also held here.
 For its association with the railroad and architecture, the building was added to the National Register of Historic Places in 2000.

 This statue depicts one of the most famous historical figures of American Western history, Wyatt Earp (1848-1929), who was a frontiersman, saloonkeeper, gambler, and lawman.
 He served as a lawman here in Dodge City in the late 1870s.
 Earp is perhaps best known for participating in what is probably the most famous gunfight in American history—the gunfight at O.K.
 Corral, which occurred on October 26, 1881 in the historic town of Tombstone, Arizona.
 The statue depicts Earp walking at a quick pace, looking to the right and holding his revolver in his right hand and holding his hat in his left hand.
+The political unrest of early Dodge City is the stuff legends are made of, and Wyatt Earp's contributions to frontier justice continues to entertain our collective imagination.

 This historical marker commemorates the fact that the 100th Meridian line, the invisible longitude line that runs from the North Pole to the South Pole, passes through Dodge City around one mile to the east.
 The line played an important in the history of the West and symbolizes the where the eastern part of the country ends and where the West begins.
 The marker is located near to the Wyatt Earp statue.